 The selection will occur in 2 distinctive phases.
 Applicants will be informed of their progress during the phase their application is in.

-- Finalist Selection: The first judging committee will select the top 5-10 applications of the challenge category, based on the quality of their online application.
+- Finalist Selection: The first judging committee will select the top 5-10 applications of the challenge categories, based on the quality of their online application.
 Potential Finalists might be approached for more information.

 - Winner Selection: The second judging committee will select the provisional winner(s) of the challenge from the list of Finalists.
 The provisional winners will be interviewed and vetted for eligibility before they are announced as winners.